Best Squad Competition 2024

-U.S. Army soldiers are welcomed to the Best Squad Competition on Fort Liberty, North Carolina, Sept.
-29, 2024.
+U.S. Army soldiers compete at the Army Best Squad Competition 2024 on Fort Liberty, North Carolina, Oct.
+4, 2024.
 The week-long competition will assess each squad on their technical and tactical proficiency, as well as their ability to work as a disciplined and cohesive team.
-(U.S. Army video by PV2 Jamaries Casado)
+(U.S. Army photo by Spc.
+PS Bailey Whilden)

 |Date Taken: